Connect with others who understand.

 Acupuncture

-A 2014 literature review found that acupuncture may have the potential to relieve MS pain and discomfort, but more research is needed.
+A 2022 literature review found that acupuncture may have the potential to relieve MS pain and discomfort, but more research is needed.
 Anecdotally, some members of MyMSTeam have had good results with the therapy.
 “I’m in my fifth month using Chinese medicine for MS and have more or less stopped all other meds.
-Feeling OK, and a lot less MS hug,” shared one member.
+Feeling OK and a lot less MS hug,” shared one member.

 Meditation and Relaxation

 Techniques such as deep breathing and meditation have been found to ease MS pain.
-A 2011 study reported that participants in a meditation program showed significant overall improvement in lowering pain levels.
-“I find that breathing techniques, rest, and some yoga poses actually help,” said one member.
-“I just try to relax even when it’s hard to breathe.
-The hug pain eventually lets go,” said another.
+A 2019 study reported that a meditation program reduced participants’ pain and depression.
+“I find that breathing techniques, rest, and some yoga poses actually help,” one member said.

 Yoga and Stretching

-Yoga, stretching, and other light exercise have been shown to be beneficial in helping reduce MS pain and stress.
+Yoga, stretching, and other light exercise have been shown to be beneficial for reducing MS pain and stress.
 Yoga postures can be adapted to any ability or performed while seated.
-“Yoga and stretching have been very helpful in keeping me mobile,” said one member who struggles with muscle spasms and tension.
+“Yoga and stretching have been very helpful in keeping me mobile,” said a member who experiences muscle spasms and tension.

 Pain Diary